Tzelalis/MovieFlix/README.md

 ## Setup
-To build the project you need to add TMDB API key property to your local.properties `api.key={your_tmdb_api_key}`
+To build the project you need to add TMDB API key property to your local.properties

+`api.key={your_tmdb_api_key}`

+In case you haven't TMDB key get one [here](https://www.themoviedb.org/settings/api)

 ## Install app
 You can download and install APK from [Releases](https://github.com/Tzelalis/MovieFlix/releases)